19bufordcarl/CarlRPG/Myth & Shadow/Magic/Alchemy/Alchemy.md

 ## Harvesting Ingredients
 *Optional Rule: (Not recommended)*
 *A monster part from the associated domain of that spell reduces the spellcasting check required equal to the level of the monster from which the part was harvested.*

 *Monsters have a number of harvestable parts equal to their level.*

 *Only one monster part can be used per potion brewed.*

+*Secret Optional Rule: (Not recommended)*
+*Roll the spellcasting check in secret as the referee.
+The players don't know if the brew succeeded or failed until used.
+And you only roll on the mishap table once the potion is used.
+This can be quite funny once, but is a bit of an accounting nightmare when there are a lot of potions.*